cerdamario13/Fluids-Pressure-Drop-Calculator-Major-losses-/README.md

 # Fluids-Pressure-Drop-Calculator-Major-losses-

-GUI using tkinter that calculates the pressure loss due to major losses
+GUI that calculates pressure drop in pipe with given parameters.
+Using Tkinter and Python